Violation of Oil Rig Safety Regulations

 Arnold & Itkin LLP Can Help You.
 Call (888) 493-1629 to Find Out How.

 Time and again, investigations into the cause of maritime disasters such as Deepwater Horizon prove that negligence at an executive level was the cause.
 With a lawyer from Arnold & Itkin on your side, you can know that our investigation will not overlook vital evidence that could hold your employers responsible for the incident.
 When the BP oil spill struck in 2010, our lawyers were there to represent the victims of the accident, and we can do so again for you.
 Since our firm's inception, we have secured billions of dollars in compensation for the clients we have represented in court.
 As advocates for injured workers, we readily take on complex, challenging cases.

 If you have been involved in a preventable accident while working on an offshore oil rig, it is imperative that you speak to an experienced lawyer about what rights you possess under the Jones Act and that you find out what protections maritime law affords you.
 You may be able to pursue compensation through a civil lawsuit, so you should not disregard the need to take action quickly.
 At Arnold & Itkin, we have been successful in helping countless victims, and their families, to recover the just compensation that they truly deserved.

-If you were injured in an accident that might have been caused by the violation of an industry safety standard, don't wait to contact Arnold & Itkin LLP for the legal representation that you deserve.
+If you were injured in an accident that might have been caused by the violation of an industry safety standard, contact Arnold & Itkin LLP for the legal representation that you deserve.